isomerpages/sportsg-corp/_sports-education/History of SportSG/Singapore Sports Hub Library.md

 **The library's opening hours are:**
 <br>
-Monday to Friday : 10 am to 8 pm
+Monday to Friday : 10am to 8pm
-Saturday, Sunday, eve of Public Holiday and Public Holiday : 10 am to 9 pm.
+Saturday, Sunday, eve of Public Holiday and Public Holiday : 10am to 9pm.

 Focusing on sports and active recreation, the library will be opened to the general public to encourage the general population to embrace sports as a healthy lifestyle.